-Esquiva has stayed active in the ring and made good progress – he had six fights in 2014, six in 2015, and four in 2016.
+Esquiva has stayed active in the ring and made good progress – he had six fights in 2014, six in 2015, four in 2016, and three in 2017.
 He gave impressive performances each time.

 In March, 2016, Esquiva signed a sponsorship contract with equipment manufacturer Everlast.
 At its announcement, Everlast Director of Marketing Chris Zoller said, “Falcão has all the ingredients to be worldwide superstar.
 We have a very passionate customer base in Brazil and are excited to utilize the capabilities of Team Everlast Media and global audience to help tell Esquiva’s story.”

 Esquiva commented, “Everlast values authenticity and individuality.
 Those distinctive characteristics have always set me apart from everyone in the industry.
 I’ve always known the value of hard work and without it, I wouldn’t have made it this far.
 What motivates me the most is becoming the Brazilian World Champion and making the brands and people who represent me proud.”

 AMATEUR, PERSONAL BACKGROUND: Esquiva was born and raised in Vitória, Espírito Santo, Brazil…